LyzeNaomi/Interactive-latent-space-visualization/README.md

 1. First, the landing page made up of 2 sections.
   *a.
 The left section: shows the 2D t-SNE projection of the LSTM model latent space.
 Each marker represents a patient from the test set and the maker’s color and shape is associated with their observed LoS (because it is retrospective data).
   *b.
 The right section: titled ***ID MetaData*** is a table with some demographic and admission information of all test patients.
-2. Next, one can view the 2D projection of the latent space of 3 other models (GRU, Transformer and TCN) both in 2D & 3D.
+2. Next, one can view the 2D projection of the latent space of 4 other models (GRU, Transformer, TCN, and the TCN-att") both in 2D & 3D.
 3. Next, using the time slider titled ***Time Steps*** one can view the latent space over time.
 That is, view the patients’ in the reduced prediction space over time.
 4. Next, one can click on a patient on the interactive plot and the data of this patient gets highlighted in the table ***ID Metadata***.
 5. Next, one can click on a specific patient on the Table and this patient gets highlighted on the plot.
 The highlighted patient can then be monitored over time and in both 2D & 3D dimensions.